-Ground Rubber Applications This market consumed 975 thousand tons of scrap tires, or about 25 percent of the volume of scrap tires generated.
+Ground Rubber Applications This market consumed 1020 thousand tons of scrap tires, or over 25 percent of the volume of scrap tires generated.
 Ground rubber applications include new rubber products, playground and other sports surfacing and rubber-modified asphalt.

-Civil Engineering The civil engineering market consumed 172 thousand tons of tires in 2013, about 5 percent of the total tires to market and consists of tire shreds used in road and landfill construction, septic tank leach fields and other construction applications.
+Civil Engineering The civil engineering market consumed 274 thousand tons of tires in 20154, about 7.7 percent of the total tires to market and consists of tire shreds used in road and landfill construction, septic tank leach fields, alternative daily cover and other construction applications.